Seeing Perfection

 If never exposed to the outer world then the preferences we hold dear would never be challenged.
 However, being a hermit is not why we exist.
 I believe it is important to love, share, and then rejoice in the uniqueness of our brethren.
 Unfortunately, the moment we entertain anything of foreign origin, we set ourselves up for disappointment, heartache, and incompatibility.

 Capitalizing upon our ability to manage the gap between desire and reality is something very few of us meet with success.
 Often, we feel offended by a life experience that abjectly fails to adequately conform to our expectation of fairness.
-Realistically, no single person has the capacity to feed all the starving souls.
-Yet, this incapacity does little to alleviate the pain we feel when standing proximal to a starving child.
+Realistically, no single person can feed all the starving souls.
+Yet, our incapacity to correct our perceived injustice of starvation does little to alleviate the pain we feel when standing proximal to a starving child.

 Surely each of us suffers as we navigate, or attempt to accept, the chasm between reality and our vision of the perfect world.
 Who, in the absence of rose-tinted glasses, would begin to suggest the world we live in is already perfect?
 Even broaching the topic leaves one open to being accused of soaking their mind in Pollyanna bathwater.